Dev-Santi/coderhouse--BrascescoyLarrosa/README.md

 It is the first complete website i made, a law firm.
 It's a final proyect for a web development course i did.
-It has forms, carrousels, animations...
+It has forms, carrousels, animations... very complete, i learned a lot
-A very cao

 ## What did I do?